chunnodu/blog/content/posts/Simplicity.md

 Quotes:

-"Verbalizing forces precision on thoughts which are vagues, indistinct and apparently complex.
+"Verbalizing forces precision on thoughts which are vague, indistinct and apparently complex.
 You do not have to agree with what you just said to yourself."

 "When designing, be clear about: values, priorities and considerations."